 - The candidate should be able to create easy-to-understand site performance reports for executives.

-- The advanced SEO should have expertise in Google Analytics, Google Webmaster Tools, on-page optimization, HTML optimization, CSS optimization, server continuation optimization, CMS optimization.
-Google AdWords is a plus.
+- The advanced SEO should have expertise in Google Analytics, Google Search Console, Google Tag Manager, phrase research tools, competition evaluation, ranking tracking, on-page optimization, HTML optimization, CSS optimization, server optimization, CMS optimization.
+Google AdWords expertise and certification is a plus and commands more pay.

 What is your favorite part of SEO?